260 Waymouth Street, Adelaide, South AustraliaSA 5000

 This 'hobby' tag was not only discouraging – and, let's face it, disrespectful – but also news to the thousands of bicycle mechanics employed around Australia.

-(Who did the department think actually worked in bike shops?
+(Who did the government think actually worked in bike shops?
 Gremlins?
 Elves?
 Elvis?)

 Black and white photo of former president Richard Nixon in the White House, shaking hands with Elvis Presley.
 Both are facing the camera.
 Elvis looks slightly dazed.